Mount Conner

-Mount Conner, also known as Artilla or Atila, or tongue-in-cheek as Fooluru, is a mountain located in the southwest corner of the Northern Territory of Australia.
+Mount Conner – also known as Artilla (or Atila), or tongue-in-cheek as Fooluru (or Fuluru) – is a mesa located in the southwest corner of the Northern Territory of Australia.

 Location and description

 Mount Conner is located 75 km southeast of Lake Amadeus, in the locality of Petermann.
 It lies within the Curtin Springs cattle station in Pitjantjatjara country, close to the site of the Kungkarangkalpa (Seven Sisters) Dreaming.

 Its height reaches 859 m above sea level and 300 m above ground level.

 Names

 Mount Conner was named after M. L. Conner by explorer William Gosse in 1873.
 Its Aboriginal name is "Artilla" or "Attila", believed to be associated with the "terrible ice-man" story.

 It is also known by locals as "Fool-uru" or "Fuluru", owing to tourists sometimes confusing it with Uluru.
 Former schoolteacher Ellis Bankin is thought to have mistaken Mount Conner for Uluru when he was travelling to the latter in 1936.
 He died and was buried near Mount Conner after suffering from exhaustion.